lukehutch/flutter_reactive_widget/README.md

 # `ReactiveWidget` and `ReactiveValue` for Flutter

-Simple state management / reactive state tracking for Flutter, reducing boilerplate compared to all the insanely complex [state management approaches](https://docs.flutter.dev/development/data-and-backend/state-mgmt/options) in common use.
+The simplest possible state management / reactive state tracking for Flutter, reducing boilerplate compared to all the insanely complex [state management approaches](https://docs.flutter.dev/development/data-and-backend/state-mgmt/options) in common use.

 ## Usage